lukasoppermann/design-token-transformer/README.md

 ## Customization
 To customize the output please view the [Amazon style dictionary documentation](https://amzn.github.io/style-dictionary/#/config).

+## FAQ
+### I don't see the tokens in the github repositiory
+1. Make sure you have a [.github/workflows](.github/workflows)
+2. Make sure you enabled github actions in the [actions tab](../../actions) of **your** repositiory.
+3. Verify that you specified the correct server url in the plugin settings: `https://api.github.com/repos/{username}/{reponame}/dispatches` (replace `{username}` with your username e.g. `lukasoppermann` and `{reponame}` with the name of your repo e.g. `design-token-transformer`)
+3. Verify that the action runs without any error

+### I can't enable github actions
+If you only see the `Get started with GitHub Actions` page without an option to `enable actions` you either deleted the [.github/workflows](.github/workflows) file from your forked repository, or you created a new repositiory without adding a [.github/workflows](.github/workflows) file.

 ## Bugs, issues & feature requests
 If you have issues concerning the [Design Tokens plugin for Figma](https://github.com/lukasoppermann/design-tokens) please [create an issue in the plugin repo](https://github.com/lukasoppermann/design-tokens/issues/new).